Elves in Middle-earth: Sundering

 The Valar decided to summon the Elves to Valinor rather than leaving them where they were first awakened, near the Cuiviénen lake in the eastern extremity of Middle-earth.
 They sent Oromë, who took Ingwë, Finwë and Elwë as ambassadors to Valinor.
 Returning to Middle-earth, Ingwë, Finwë and Elwë convinced many of the Elves to take the Great Journey (also called the Great March) to Valinor.
 Those who did not accept the summons became known as the Avari, The Unwilling.
 The others were called Eldar, the People of the Stars by Oromë, and they took Ingwë, Finwë and Elwë as their leaders, and became respectively the Vanyar, Noldor and Teleri (who spoke Vanyarin Quenya, Noldorin Quenya, and Telerin, respectively).
 On their journey, some of the Teleri feared the Misty Mountains and dared not cross them.
 They turned back and stayed in the vales of the Anduin, and, led by Lenwë, became the Nandor, who spoke Nandorin.
 Oromë led the others over the Misty Mountains and Ered Lindon into Beleriand.
 There Elwë became lost, and the Teleri stayed behind looking for him.
 The Vanyar and the Noldor moved onto a floating island, Tol Eressëa, that was moved by Ulmo to Valinor.
 After years, Ulmo returned to Beleriand to seek out the remaining Teleri.
 Without Elwë, many of the Teleri took his brother Olwë as their leader and were ferried to Valinor.
 Some Teleri stayed behind though, still looking for Elwë, and others stayed on the shores, being called by Ossë.
 They took Círdan as their leader and became the Falathrim.
 The Teleri who stayed in Beleriand later became known as the Sindar.

-Matthew Dickerson, writing in The J. R. R. Tolkien Encyclopedia, notes the "very complicated changes, with shifting meanings assigned to the same names" as Tolkien worked on his conception of the elves and their divisions and migrations.
+Matthew Dickerson notes the "very complicated changes, with shifting meanings assigned to the same names" as Tolkien worked on his conception of the elves and their divisions and migrations.
 He states that the sundering of the elves allowed Tolkien, a professional philologist, to develop two languages, distinct but related, Quenya for the Eldar and Sindarin for the Sindar, citing Tolkien's own statement that the stories were made to create a world for the languages, not the reverse.
 Dickerson cites the Tolkien scholar Tom Shippey's suggestion that the "real root" of The Silmarillion lay in the linguistic relationship, complete with sound-changes and differences of semantics, between these two languages of the divided elves.
 Shippey writes, too, that the elves are separated not by colour, despite names like light and dark, but by history, including their migrations.